What Is a Canadian Guaranteed Investment Certificate (GIC)?

 Lenders offer different types of GICs to help investors better balance their portfolios.

-- Foreign Exchange: If local GIC rates aren’t enough, you can opt for foreign exchange GICs instead.
+• Foreign Exchange: If local rates aren’t enough, you can opt for foreign exchange GICs instead.
 These let you earn interest in a foreign currency (i.e. US dollars).

-Unfortunately, there are also some GIC disadvantages you should be aware of:
+Unfortunately, there are also some disadvantages you should be aware of:

 How GICs Compare to US Treasury Securities

-When comparing GICs and US government securities, we can observe that both are safe or risk-free investments.
+These are both safe or risk-free investments.
 Moreover, both promise to pay a guaranteed sum on maturity.

 A T-bill, T-note, or T-bond, for example, is a contract with the US government to pay you a certain sum of money upon maturity.
 The government issues a bond at a discount and agrees to buy it back from the market at a higher price on the date of maturity, thereby generating a de facto interest rate.